 Acorns Robo Advising Cons

 - No tax-loss harvesting (TLH).
 Many investors have come to expect TLH from robo-advisors, making its absence a potential negative.
-However, since the typical Acorns investor is more interested in building an investment portfolio from the ground up, this isn’t really a big deal.
+However, since the typical Acorns investor is more interested in building an investment portfolio from the ground up, this may not be a big deal.

-- Customer service is available only during regular business hours.
+- Customer service is limited.
 This may not be a deal-breaker, but new and small investors may prefer more generous customer contact.

 - No advisory service.
 Robo-advisors are light on person-to-person advice, but more are beginning to offer it.
 Acorns hasn’t, at least not yet.

 - For small investors, the $1 per month fee can be a great percentage of assets managed (AUM).
 With a $2,500 account the $12 annual fee equates to 0.48% of AUM.
-Although WiseBanyan doesn’t offer round ups it is less expensive to use than Acorns App.
+Although M1 Finance doesn’t offer round ups it is less expensive to use than Acorns App.

 Acorns Robo-Advisor Review Wrap Up

 Acorns is well-suited to college students, young adults, and older adults who haven’t been able to master the process of saving money regularly.
 Acorns makes that process automatic, and provides just the incentive that you need to become a committed saver.

 Not only is saving money automatic with the app, but so is investing.
 It’s perfect for the new investor too, since your portfolio is professionally designed and managed.
 Acorns handles the entire process for you.
 And the Grow online magazine by Acorns offers top-notch financial advice.